 Baton Rouge, LA 70804-9304

-The Board of Pardons meets on regularly scheduled dates for the purpose of reviewing and taking action on Pardon and Commutation of Sentence (CTO) applications, generally once per month.
-Please refer to Policies for more specific information regarding clemency hearings.
-Hearing dates are also posted under Pardon Hearing dockets and results.
+The Board of Pardons meets on regularly scheduled dates, generally once per month, to review and act on pardon and commutation of sentence (CTO) applications.
+Please refer to Board Policies for more specific information regarding clemency hearings.

 Parole Hearing

-Each person in prison whose sentence carries the possibility of parole has the right to an appearance before the Parole Board at some point during his or her sentence to determine whether parole will be granted.
-Parole hearings are generally scheduled within six months of the person’s parole eligibility date.
+An incarcerated individual whose sentence carries the possibility of parole has the right to appear before the Committee on Parole at some point during his or her sentence to determine whether parole will be granted.
+Parole hearings are generally scheduled within nine months of the person’s parole eligibility date.

 Parole Rehearing